Plachtaa/VALL-E-X/README.md

 #### MORE TO BE ADDED...

-## 🙌 Contribute

-We welcome contributions from the community to make VALL-E X even better!
-If you have ideas, bug fixes, or want to add more languages, emotions, or accents to the model, feel free to submit a pull request.
-Together, we can take VALL-E X to new heights!

 ## ⭐️ Show Your Support

 If you find VALL-E X interesting and useful, give us a star on GitHub! ⭐️ It encourages us to keep improving the model and adding exciting features.